 If you want to try and make challah and find the 8-strand braid too difficult, Kitchn included 6-strand braid directions or you could do the easiest, a regular 3-strand braid like you would do in your hair.

 I also found this amazing blog post from Tori Avey on the many forms challah can take, you can braid it, loop it together, or make little mini buns.
 Check it out if you want to expand your horizons!

 After braiding, I carefully transferred the loaf onto a cookie sheet with parchment paper.
 I covered it and let it rise for another hour.

 Then finally it went into the oven!
-It cooked for about a half-hour.
-There’s two ways you can check for completeness.
-Either you can use a thermometer to check the internal temperature which should be at least 190°F to be done.
-The other way would just be to knock on the bottom of the load.
+It cooked for about a half hour.
+There are two ways you can check to see if it’s done.
+Either you can use a thermometer to check the internal temperature which should be at least 190F.
+The other way would be to just knock on the bottom of the loaf.
 If it sounds hollow, it’s done.